-This is the second in a three part series about spirituality, prayer and marriage.
+This is the second in a three part series about weddings, spirituality, religion, and the power of prayer.

 Forty-five minutes later, their call came back with good news.
 The briefcase had been found a block from where the car broke down! $500 was missing, but the rest was there.
 What thief takes $500 when he or she can have $25,000?
 Why not take the whole thing?
-So how is that for an incredible demonstration of answered prayer?
+So how is that for an incredible demonstration of the power of prayer?
 Explain that one!

 Being Privy to Greatness

-Events like this happened all the time.
+Events that proved the power of prayer happened often.
 I was privy to people experiencing physical, mental and emotional healings.
 Relationships were formed or reconciled.
 Long lost relatives were found.
 Businesses got started or put back on track.

 Hence — I know the power of prayer.
 Yet because many of us value our independence, and reject structured faiths, we may have thrown the prayer baby out with the organized religion bathwater.